 It’s a nice thought, but in truth, America is a world away from the rest of the international community.
+Our habits and traditions aren’t exactly universal, as much as we’d like to think otherwise.

 I’ve met so many Americans who claim to have a worldly view, but yet they’ve never left the U.S. in their entire life.

-Through the eyes of people from other countries, America is a fascinating and bizarre land of inexplicable habits, puzzling contradictions, and a wholly unique national identity.
+The fact is that through the eyes of people from other countries, America is a fascinating and bizarre land of inexplicable habits, puzzling contradictions, and a wholly unique national identity.
 For starters…

 “We Are (Not) the World”